JoelEncinas/JoelEncinas/README.md

 ## About me
 ✨ I'm Joel Encinas, a passionate self taught web & game developer.
-- I like ⛰️ Hiking and ♟️ Chess too!
+- I like ⛰️ Hiking, 🛹 Skateboarding and ♟️ Chess too!

 >*You have brains in your head.
 You have feet in your shoes.
 You can steer yourself any direction you choose. - Dr. Seuss*